sarahelfeel04/EPL-data-analysis/README.md

 # data-analysis
-This repository includes all my data analysis projects.
-I will be adding the jupyter notebooks as well as python source code.
-My first project is an analysis of the English Premier League in the 21-22 season.
+This repository includes my data analysis project "English Premier League 21/22".
+I have used a dataset from kaggle https://www.kaggle.com/datasets/xibilolu/epl21 .
+I only used up until the column : shtont, as this project is a bigger-level one and my first in the field of data analysis.
+I cleaned and organized the data, added extra columns, and then analyzed some interesting data.
+I also included ML Model, such as linear regression.